PTON Covered Call Strategy

 - What is a covered call on PTON?

 - A covered call on PTON is the covered call strategy applied to PTON (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With PTON stock trading near $5.25, the strikes shown on this page are snapped to the nearest listed PTON chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PTON stock at $5.61 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed PTON chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are PTON covered call max profit and max loss calculated?